בס”ד

 Chanukah, the story

 The story of Chanukah unfolds around the Jewish year 3597 (165 BCE) when the Jewish people were under the rule of the Seleucid king Antiochus IV.
-Antiochus sought to assimilate the Jews and detach them from the Torah, urging them to deny their belief in Hashem and the Messiah.
+Antiochus sought to assimilate the Jews and detach them from the Torah, urging them to deny their belief in Hashem.
 He enforced his heathen Greek practices upon them, practices that contradicted Jewish traditions, including:

-1. **Hellenization:** Antiochus IV attempted to assimilate the Jewish people into Greek culture.
-This included adopting the Greek language, clothing, and customs, contradicting Jewish traditions and lifestyle.
+1. Hellenization: Antiochus IV attempted to assimilate the Jewish people into Greek culture.
+This included adopting the Greek language, clothing, and customs, which contradicted Jewish traditions and lifestyle, as well as the Greek philosophical outlook on life, which conflicted with Jewish principles of faith and, in many cases, Jewish law itself.

 2. Prohibition of Jewish rituals: Antiochus prohibited certain Jewish rites and practices, including observing the Sabbath, circumcision, and the study of the Torah.
 This was intended to undermine the religious identity of the Jewish people.